 are incorrect.
 There are no accurate sea ice records that cover the “past several decades”.
 The first useable record began in 1980, two years after a satellite was launched.

-More accurate and complete science predicts continued cooling, which began in 1998 would result in more ice.
+More accurate and complete science predicts continued cooling, which began Another strategy that can be used with progressive jackpot casino games online involves a two-pronged approach. in 1998 would result in more ice.

 Research confirms the lack of ice;

 “Recent mapping of a number of raised beach ridges on the north coast of Greenland suggests that the ice cover in the Arctic Ocean was greatly reduced some 6000-7000 years ago.
 The Arctic Ocean may have been periodically ice free.”

 Two positions on polar bear policy were presented at a 2007 Anchorage, Alaska hearing.
 The US government wanted them listed as threatened under the Endangered Species Act.

 “Supporters of the listing want the federal government to declare global warming as the direct cause of harm to polar bear habitat, sea ice, and consider limits on utilities and industry producing greenhouse gasses, not only in Alaska but throughout the country.”

 Tina Cunnings, biologist and a special assistant to the commissioner of the Department of Fish and Game provided the different position presented by Alaskan Governor Sarah Palin.

 “In her testimony, Cunning (sic) questioned whether federal experts were correctly interpreting scientific data, such as climate projection models.
 They disagree, she said, over when the Arctic Ocean could be virtually ice free in summers.
 Some say 40 years, some say 100 years, she said.”

 “questioned whether polar bears really need sea ice to survive.
 She said polar bears are adaptable to use land for hunting, and though their preferred food, ice seals, may be declining, bears are adapting to alternative food sources.”